 Grass carp is the primary herbivorous fish species stocked into ponds to control many species of aquatic plants.
-A June 1997 Ag News and Views article discusses the use of grass carp for aquatic vegetation control.
+A couple articles: Grass Carp is an Option to Control Aquatic Plants and Controlling Aquatic Vegetation with Grass Carp discuss the use of grass carp for aquatic vegetation control.

 Goldfish can be stocked to reduce filamentous algae in stock tanks or small ponds that do not contain larger predatory fish, such as largemouth bass.
 We reduced filamentous algae to acceptable levels in 20- to 22-feet diameter metal stock tanks at our Red River Demonstration and Research Farm by stocking about 40 goldfish in each tank.
 The goldfish were 2.5-5 inches long.
-Other options for controlling filamentous algae are discussed in a May 1989 NF Ag News & Views article.
+Other options for controlling filamentous algae are discussed in the article Filamentous Algae.

 Effective use of herbicides generally requires accurate identification of the problem plants.
 Some herbicides control only certain plant species or plant groups.
 This selectivity can be an asset because some herbicides allow selective control of problem species while leaving more desirable species unharmed.
 Most aquatic herbicides contain one of the active ingredients listed in the following table.